TOD-theses/old-paper-T-RACE/thesis.typ

 Similar to the case with the block environment, this could lead to differences between the emulation and the results from the blockchain, when $T_A$ or $T_V$ are impacted by a previous transaction in the same block.

 == TOD definition
-To address the issues above, we will provide a more precise definition for TOD.
+To address the issues above, we will provide a more precise definition for TOD #todo("... that tries to be as close to the execution that happened on the blockchain, while also minimizing the impact of intermediary transactions on the analysis results.")

 #definition("TOD")[
   Consider a sequence of transactions, with $sigma$ being the world state right before $T_A$ was executed on the blockchain: